Indovision

-MNC Vision, previously known as Indovision, is a direct-to-home satellite television and radio service in Indonesia on a subscription basis.
+Indovision, previously known as MNC Vision, Indovision (original incarnation), Top TV, and OkeVision is a direct-to-home satellite television and radio service in Indonesia on a subscription basis.
 It is owned by PT MNC Vision Networks Tbk, which is a subsidiary of MNC Asia Holding.
-MNC Vision is the first and oldest subscription-based television service in Indonesia.
+Indovision is the first and oldest subscription-based television service in Indonesia.

 History

 Early operational

 The first Indovision logo used in 1994 to 1995.

 The second Indovision logo used in 1995 to 1997.

-The third and final Indovision logo used in 1997 to 2017.
+The third Indovision logo used in 1997 to 2017.

-The first MNC Vision logo used in 2017 to 2019.
+The first MNC Vision logo used in 2017 to 2019, used in television 2019 to 2026.

+The second and final MNC Vision logo used in 2019 to 2026.

+The fourth Indovision logo used in 2025.

 PT MNC Sky Vision Tbk was originally founded as PT Malicak Nusa Semesta on 8 August 1988 and on 29 July 1989 changed its name to PT Matahari Lintas Cakrawala.
-However, it was only at the end of 1993 that this company received permission to manage the subscription television business under the trademark Indovision, and was finally launched on 16 January 1994 and began operating on 1 October 1994.
+However, it was only at the end of 1993 that that company received permission to manage the subscription television business under the trademark Indovision, and was finally launched on 16 January 1994 and began operating on 1 October 1994.
 Indovision started its service with a five-channel C-Band Direct Broadcast Satellite (DBS) analog service.
 Using Palapa B2P satellite for its transponders, the C-Band DBS service featured programming from the "Gang of Five", which was a consortium that was set up to compete against STAR TV in Asia.
 Indovision has had deals with Turner Broadcasting System and ESPN Asia since October 1991, HBO Asia since October 1993 and others since March 1994.
 Before the launch of Indovision, their three channels could still be taken by satellite dishes, but after the launch, their broadcasts were scrambled using Videocipher.